Albany High School (California)

 Albany High School (AHS) is a comprehensive public high school in Albany, California in the San Francisco Bay Area.
 Enrollment is approximately 1,300 students from grades 9 through 12.

 Achievements

-In 2001, Albany was accredited by the Western Association of Schools and Colleges for the maximum term of six years.
+Albany was first accredited by the Western Association of Schools and Colleges in 1965.
 Albany High School was #559 nationally ranked in 2025, and #76 among California high schools.
 In 2013 Albany High School received an award for Distinction in Civic Learning from the California Courts.
 Associate Justice Carole Corrigan of the California Supreme Court presented the Award which honored the work of the social studies department and student clubs such as the Model United Nations program.

 Academic competitions

 In the 2010–2011 academic year, Albany became home to a forensic (Speech and Debate) team.
 The Albany High School Speech and Debate team is a member of the Golden Gate Speech Association and the National Forensic League.

 Music programs

 The Albany High School Jazz Band, under the direction of Craig Bryant, was selected as a finalist for the 2010 Next Generation Festival, presented by the Monterey Jazz Festival, and the 2010 Essentially Ellington Festival, presented by Jazz at Lincoln Center in New York, New York.